mariuszm/ng-devstack/README.md

 - `src/app/app.js`:

->
 ```
 // $locationProvider.html5Mode(true);
 ```

 - `server.js`:

->
 ```
 // app.use(require('connect-modrewrite')(['!\\.\\w+$ /index.html']));
 ```

 In addition, image optimization is turned off by default but in case you need it, don't hesitate to remove comment from the following line in `gulpfile.js`:

->
 ```
 // .pipe(plugins.imagemin({ optimizationLevel: 5, progressive: true }))
 ```

 ## Known issues

 - Outdated libsass in node-sass.
-This is a main cause of a bug with compiling Twitter Bootstrap SASS to CSS (see [this](https://github.com/andrew/node-sass/issues/233) thread and [this](https://github.com/dlmanning/gulp-sass/issues/1) for details).
-Not a gulp-sass issue!
+This is a main cause of a bug with compiling Twitter Bootstrap SASS to CSS (see [this](https://github.com/andrew/node-sass/issues/233) thread and [this](https://github.com/dlmanning/gulp-sass/issues/1) for details). **Not a gulp-sass issue**!
 Temporarily using Ruby version (slower but stable).

 ## TODO